 Specialist Recruiters Are Better Profilers of Specialist Talent

 Most IT roles benefit from someone in the process having experience of the job being advertised.
-As an HR director, Bethan has never worked as an IT Project Manager.
+As a HR director, Bethan has never worked as an IT Project Manager.
 Neither have any of the internal interviewing panel she assembles nor, (most crucially) have any of the staff at the general recruitment firm she uses.
 When you consider it this way, it's maybe not a surprise that specialist roles don't often get adequately filled.
 The best specialist recruiters recommend candidates who have already been profiled by Subject Matter Experts.

 Actual sector and role experience means your specialist recruitment partner will already know the industry cultural mindset needed.
 What specialist recruiters worth their salt also do is get to know YOUR specific business culture.
 They learn what makes you tick and how you operate.
 Quite right!
 It's your USP, it's what sets you apart from the firm across town who are offering effectively the same job, conditions and remuneration package.
-Most general recruiters can't do this because their businesses tend to be geared towards greater volumes of less specialist placements.
+Most general recruiters can't do this because their businesses tend to be geared towards greater volumes of fewer specialist placements.
 IT Project Managers, for instance, who work in an environment that is compatible with their own attitudes and work ethic tend to be more effective.
 When placing specialist IT talent, this extra attention to detail is worth the investment.

 Better Sourcing Methods